top of page

 Elisha needed insight and understanding.
 He’d apparently needed to be semi-ready for the swift change.
 He didn’t run after Elisha and say, “thanks for the cloak, what do I owe you?”
 He didn’t say, “what’s this for?”
 He knew.
 How did he know who Elijah was?
 How did he know what was being asked of him?
 The only thing he asked was, "When?"

-Elisha just knew he had to follow Elijah and he set about immediately, and deliberately, to make sure there was no provision for himself to go backward.
+Elisha knew he had to follow Elijah and he set about immediately, and deliberately, to make sure there was no provision for himself to go backward.

-I love the dedication and intent he showed - which is why, I guess, he was able to receive the double portion later on.
-The purpose he must have felt was full and complete and he set out not to question it.
+The purpose he must have felt was full and complete and he set out without questioning it.
 It was all or nothing.
+That’s the intent and purpose God lays on us too.

 Proverbs 31:25 (NLT)